 The cemetery was enlarged in 1913 and the northern extension was purchased from A.J.Parsons in 1939.
-There is an area set aside for RAF burials, and there is now an area for non Christian burials.
+There is an area set aside for RAF burials.

-If you wish to arrange for a burial or interment of ashes please apply to the Cemetery Administrator, Mrs Sue Bennett at the parish office on 01256 702716 or via firstname.lastname@example.org.
+If you wish to arrange for a burial or interment of ashes please contact the parish office on 01256 702716 or email the Admin Officer at email@example.com.

 For details of arrangements and costs for burial or interment of ashes please see:

 Exclusive rights – guidance notes – please be advised that there is a charge of £60 to transfer exclusive rights.
 This can be a complex matter, so please contact the Admin Officer who will be happy to advise.

 Form of Assent